 The trail takes a right turn after Bhoj Patra meadow, with Bakarthach barely half an hour away.
 At this point, we noticed a batch of students from Atal Bihari Vajpayee Institute of Mountaineering who were practicing to climb a mountain in the rain, learning ice and snow craft.

-These meadows are a training field for them during summer months.
+These meadows are a training field for them during the summer months.
 A light drizzle had started by the time we reached Bhoj Patra, we put our rain jackets on and secured our cameras.

 Do not forget to check our list of must-have things to carry on a trekking or hiking trip.